Why Accept Pets in Homes to rent

 Homes To Rent Long Term

 Increase your rental revenue.
 People with pets have less choice of property and will therefore expect to pay a bit more for the privilege of being able to keep their beloved pet.
-Many pets end up in rescue centres each year because owners can not find somewhere to live with their pet.
+Many pets end up in re-homing centres each year because owners cannot find a home to rent with their pet.

-The buy to let market has boomed during 2009 which has made it a more competitive market.
-If you accept pets you are broadening your market which will mean your property will be let quicker than other rental properties.
+The buy to let market has boomed during 2013 which has made it a more competitive market.
+If you allow pets into your rental property you are broadening your market which will mean your property will be let quicker than some other properties.

-Properties that allow pets will increase the average length a tenant will stay.
-Tenants with a pet will stay longer because pet owners have less choice than non-pet owners.
+Lets that allow pets will increase the average length a tenant will stay.
+Tenants with a pet tend to stay longer because pet owners have less choice of houses than non-pet owners.

 From the many pet owners we have spoken too, the majority are less fussy about the finish of the property or the location (e.g. Near a noisy railway line or factory).
-The majority of pet owners are happy to make a small sacrifice to be able to keep their pet.
+Of course we all wish to live in a property of a high finish and why shouldn't we. but for the majority of pet owners they are happy to make a small sacrifice to be able to keep their pet.
+If the home does not 100% fit there criteria than they are happy to make a small sacrifice.
+Giving up a pet is not an option.

 Remember, most dogs cause less damage than children or teenagers.
 They don’t draw on the walls, they don’t throw parties while their parents are away and they won’t paint their bedroom black because they are going through a ‘Goth phase’!

-Many owners like to go on holidays in the UK with their pet, especially in areas such as Devon and Cornwall.
-Self catering cottages, caravans and caravan parks, campsites, bed and breakfast, Inns and Hotels where dogs are welcome are very popular throughout England, Scotland, Wales and Northern Ireland.
-So if you have a holiday home where pets are welcome, don’t delay, advertise today.
+Many dog owners like to go on holidays in the UK, especially in areas such as Devon and Cornwall.
+Self catering cottages, caravans and caravan parks, campsites, bed and breakfast and Hotels are very popular.
+So if you have a holiday rental where pets are welcome, don’t delay, advertise today.